 HSNi does not currently have any material commitments for capital expenditures; however, management does anticipate that HSNi will need to make capital and other expenditures in connection with the development and expansion of its operations.
+Our capital expenditures for fiscal 2014 are planned at approximately \$50 to \$60 million and primarily relate to our investments in our distribution centers, information technology and digital commerce.
 HSNi's ability to fund its cash and capital needs will be affected by its ongoing ability to generate cash from operations, the overall capacity and terms of its financing arrangements as discussed above, and access to the capital markets.
 HSNi believes that its cash on hand, its anticipated operating cash flows, its available unused portion of the revolving credit facility and its access to capital markets will be sufficient to fund its operating needs, capital, investing and other commitments and contingencies for the foreseeable future.

-On September 27, 2011, HSNi's Board of Directors approved a share repurchase program which allows HSNi to purchase 10 million shares of its common stock from time to time through privately negotiated and/or open market transactions.
-The timing of repurchases and the actual number of shares repurchased depends on a variety of factors, including the stock price, corporate and regulatory requirements, restrictions under HSNi's debt obligations and other market and economic conditions.
-The repurchase program may be suspended or discontinued by HSNi at any time.
-For the three months ended March 31, 2014, HSNi repurchased approximately 27,000 shares at a cost of \$1.5 million, or an average cost of \$54.10 per share.
-As of March 31, 2014, approximately 1.0 million shares remained authorized for repurchase under the program.
+On September 27, 2011, HSNi's Board of Directors approved a share repurchase program which allowed HSNi to purchase 10 million shares of its common stock from time to time through privately negotiated and/or open market transactions.
+The timing of repurchases and the actual number of shares repurchased depended on a variety of factors, including the stock price, corporate and regulatory requirements, restrictions under HSNi's debt obligations and other market and economic conditions.
+For the six months ended June 30, 2014, HSNi acquired under the program and subsequently retired approximately 931,000 shares of its outstanding common stock for\$51.0 million at an average price of \$54.76.
+In July 2014, HSNi completed its 10 million share repurchase program at an aggregate cost of \$451.0 million, representing an average cost of \$45.10 per share.

-Effective May 1, 2014, HSNi's Board of Directors approved a cash dividend of \$0.25 per common share.
-The dividend will be paid on June 18, 2014 to HSNi's record holders as of June 4, 2014.
+HSNi's Board of Directors approved a cash dividend of \$0.25 per common share.
+The dividend will be paid on September 17, 2014 to HSNi's record holders as of September 3, 2014.